sphilazar/dsi-notes/pair.md

 | **Predicted Positive** |                 |                 |
 | **Predicted Negative** |                 |         0       |

 If the user does churn and we don't send a promotion, we'll be at -$9 relative to the budget.
-If we predict they will churn we'll send a promotion, so we'll lose $3 whether they would have churned or not.
+If we predict they will churn we'll send a promotion and they will definitely stay, so we'll lose $3 whether they would have churned or not.
 So our final cost-benefit matrix is

 |                        | Actual Positive | Actual Negative |